UX Case Study:

 Takeaways

-I am pleased with taking the time to dive into the foundations of the design framework with the Happy Saplings health management app and gaining proficiency that I can apply to future work and projects.
-Beyond the existing design work, I look forward to working further on the usability testing and high-fidelity prototypes that will continue to bring this idea closer to a fully realized product.
+I am pleased to have taken the time to dive into the foundations of design with the Happy Saplings health management app and gained proficiency that I can apply to future work and projects.